worships/2021e-localhost-guide/README.md

 - [2021E Content](https://www.mediafire.com/file/az99ei05rnp74pw/Content.7z/file)
 - [Visual C++ Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=30679)

-If you cannot access the links, or they are taken down please use the downloads in the archive directory.<br>
+If you cannot access the links, or if they are taken down please use the downloads in the archive directory.<br>
 I also do recommend using the webserver from this repository, it already contains the CoreGuis, and a couple of QoL fixes.

 <!-- Temporarilly removed, got my github account suspended. -->